Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

-where $J(A')$ is the set obtained from the matrix $A'$, and $A'$ is the matrix obtained by adding the $i$-th columns of $A_W$ to the $i'$-th column of $A_W$ modulo $2$.
-As such, this allows us to perform Gaussian elimination on the non-pivot columns of $A_W$ up to swapping columns.
-In particular, we can ensure there exists at most a single $1$ in each non-pivot column.
+where $J(A')$ is the set obtained from the $A'$, and $A'$ is the matrix obtained by adding the $i$-th column of $A_W$ to the $i'$-th column of $A_W$ modulo $2$.
+This allows us to perform Gaussian elimination on the non-pivot columns of $A_W$ up to swapping columns.
+In particular, we can ensure at most a single $1$ exists in each non-pivot column, each in a distinct row.

-By \Cref{prop:SeperatingEntanglement}, we can assume $I \subseteq [m]$ and $J$ consists of pairs $(i,j)$ with $1\leq i \leq m$, $m+1 \leq j \leq 2m$, i.e. in the matrix $A_W$ denoting control-target qubit pairs, all pivots lie in the first $m$ columns, and all non-zero non-pivot columns lie in the last $n$ columns.
+By \Cref{prop:SeperatingEntanglement}, we can assume $I \subseteq [m]$ and $J$ consists of pairs $(i,j)$ with $1\leq i \leq m$, $m+1 \leq j \leq 2m$, i.e. in the matrix $A_W$ denoting control-target qubit pairs, all pivots lie in the first $m$ columns, and all non-zero non-pivot columns lie in the last $m$ columns.

 Bob and Charlie thus proceed as follows: they agree on a Gaussian elimination procedure to reduce $A_W$ to a matrix $A'$ where each non-zero non-pivot column in the last $n$ indices has at most a single $1$ entry.
 Bob applies the appropriate gates $\CNOT_{J_1}$ to his qubits, and Charlie applies the appropriate gates $\CNOT_{J_2}$ to his qubits: